mirrexagon/nixpkgs-esp-dev/README.md

 ## Overriding ESP-IDF and ESP32 toolchain versions
-There are default versions of ESP-IDF and the ESP32 toolchain versions specified in `pkgs/esp32-toolchain-bin.nix` and `pkgs/esp-idf/default.nix`.
-To use a different version of ESP-IDF or to pin the versions, override the derivations with the desired versions and the hashes for them.
-Note that given versions of ESP-IDF require specific versions of the toolchain, which is why the versions of both are customizable.
+There is a default version of ESP-IDF specified in `pkgs/esp-idf/default.nix`.
+To use a different version of ESP-IDF or to pin the version, override a `esp-idf-*` derivations with the desired version and the hash for it.
+The correct version of the tools will be downloaded automatically.

 See `examples/shell-override-versions.nix` for an example.